It doesn’t have to be like this! Here are 6 ways to talk about debt.

 Is it really the debt that bothers you or the fact that you aren’t feeling “heard”?

 Are you upset about the purchases or the reasons for the debt?
-Are you feeling stuck or scared in another part of your life and projecting that onto the debt?
+Have you been feeling stuck or scared in another part of your life and projecting that onto the debt?

 Are you sad that your kids are off at college, so you’re more emotional about that debt?